On resolution of 1-dimensional foliations on 3-manifolds: Examples and complements

 $\bullet$ {\bf Example}: The (germ of) foliation $\fol_{\lambda}$ given by

 with $\lambda \in \C$.

-As mentioned the first examples of persistent nilpotent singularities were supplied by Sancho and Sanz and many others are now known (cf. \cite{danielMcquillan} and/or Theorem~\ref{normalformpersistentnilpotent} in the present paper).
-Still it seems interesting to provide an additional explicit example along with a self-contained proof that it cannot be reduced to the examples of Sancho and Sanz.
-We begin by observing that, when $\lambda \neq 0$, neither the vector field $X_{\lambda}$ nor the vector fields considered by Sancho and Sanz (see Section~3) are in the normal form indicated in Theorem~\ref{normalformpersistentnilpotent}.
-Nonetheless we have:
+As mentioned the first examples of persistent nilpotent singularities were supplied by Sancho and Sanz.
+It seems, however, interesting to provide an additional explicit example along with a self-contained proof that it cannot be reduced to the examples of Sancho and Sanz.
+For this, we begin by observing that neither the vector field $X_{\lambda}$ nor the vector fields considered by Sancho and Sanz (see Section~\ref{persistentnilpotent-Section}) are in the normal form indicated in Theorem~\ref{normalformpersistentnilpotent}, provided that $\lambda \neq 0$.
+Nonetheless, we have:

 \begin{lemma} The foliation associated to $X_{\lambda}$ possesses a formal separatrix through the origin.
 The formal separatrix is, in fact, strictly formal if $\lambda \neq 0$. \end{lemma}

 \begin{proof} The leaves of the foliation associated with $X_{\lambda}$ can be viewed as the solutions of the following system of differential equations: